Uptime improves when connectivity is designed with diversity from the start.

 What is a dual WAN router?

 A dual WAN router has at least two WAN ports to accommodate connections from multiple Internet providers.
 These connections can be any combination of wired, cellular, or even satellite sources.
 Dual WAN routers — also known as hybrid WAN or multi-WAN routers — capitalize on the availability of secondary connections to fall back on if the primary connection fails.
-Using a dual WAN router also creates opportunities to optimize traffic using load balancing, bonding, and built-in SD-WAN capabilities.

 Load balancing